-- (i) A standard charge of \$762.41 to be applied in accordance with the following:- - For each residence, each flat and each strata title unit. - For each residence and/or each flat erected over two allotments of land with a total land area of less than 1190m2 where Council is prepared to accept sewage. - (ii) A charge of \$606.98 to be applied to each vacant allotment. - (iii) A standard commercial charge per W.C. will apply to properties where strata title units have pedestals/urinals servicing common property.
+- (i) A standard charge of \$792.14 to be applied for each residence, each flat and each strata title unit. - (ii) A charge of \$630.65 to be applied to each vacant allotment. - (iii) A standard commercial charge per W.C. will apply to properties where strata title units have pedestals/urinals servicing common property.

-A standard charge of \$652.28 per W.C. to be applied in accordance with the following:-
+A standard charge of \$677.72 per W.C. to be applied in accordance with the following:-

-- (i) In respect of sewered premises designed or used as boarding houses, hostels, guest houses, hotels or motels or designed or used for commercial, manufacturing, repairing, servicing, building and like industries, erected on one allotment of land, a separate charge for each W.C. - (ii) In respect of sewered premises designed or used as boarding houses, hostels, guest houses, hotels or motels or designed or used for commercial, manufacturing, repairing, servicing, building and like industries, erected over two or more allotments of land, a separate charge for each W.C. - (iii) In respect of sewered premises designed or used as boarding houses, hostels, guest houses, hotels or motels or designed or used for commercial, manufacturing, repairing, servicing, building and like industries, which are not connected to a sewer main, but in respect of which the Council is prepared to
+- (i) In respect of sewered premises designed or used as boarding houses, hostels, guest houses, hotels or motels or designed or used for commercial, manufacturing, repairing, servicing, building and like industries, erected on one allotment of land, a separate charge for each W.C. - (ii) In respect of sewered premises designed or used as boarding houses, hostels, guest houses, hotels or motels or designed or used for commercial, manufacturing, repairing, servicing, building and like industries, erected over two or more allotments of land, a separate charge for each W.C. - (iii) In respect of sewered premises designed or used as boarding houses, hostels, guest houses, hotels or motels or designed or used for commercial, manufacturing, repairing, servicing, building and like industries, which are not connected to a sewer main, but in respect of which the Council is prepared to accept sewage, a charge shall be made in accordance with the applicable basis set out in subclause (i & ii) hereof. - (iv) In respect of any structure, building or improvement on land exempt from rating under section 93 of the Local Government Act 2009 and section 73 of the Local Government Regulation 2012 excluding however, places of worship, a charge in accordance with the applicable basis set out in sub-clause (i) to (iii) hereof shall be levied on the person or body, or Commonwealth or State Department at whose request the structure, building or improvement was provided with sewerage.

-- accept sewage, a charge shall be made in accordance with the applicable basis set out in subclause (i & ii) hereof. - (iv) In respect of any structure, building or improvement on land exempt from rating under section 93 of the Local Government Act 2009 and section 73 of the Local Government Regulation 2012 excluding however, places of worship, a charge in accordance with the applicable basis set out in subclause (i) to (iii) hereof shall be levied on the person or body, or Commonwealth or State Department at whose request the structure, building or improvement was provided with sewerage. - (v) In respect of places of public worship and nursing homes listed under section 73 of the Local Government Regulation 2012 a charge of 50% of the standard charge for each W.C., with the total charge being rounded up to the next full charge. - (vi) In respect of caravan parks connected to sewer mains, a charge of 25% of the standard charge for each caravan, each tent site and each cabin without facilities, and 50% of the standard charge for each fully self-contained cabin (FSC) shall apply with the total charge being rounded up to the next full charge. - (vii) In respect of vacant land where Council is prepared to accept sewage, a standard charge equivalent to one W.C. per allotment shall apply. - (viii) Each residence, each flat, each strata title unit that has for the purposes of differential rating been categorised as co-existing with a commercial category a standard charge equivalent to one W.C. per improvement shall apply. - (ix) The rating on the basis set out above to be charged from the date on which sewer connections are completed to the premises concerned.
+- (v) In respect of places of public worship and nursing homes listed under section 73 of the Local Government Regulation 2012 a charge of 50% of the standard charge for each W.C., with the total charge being rounded up to the next full charge. - (vi) In respect of caravan parks connected to sewer mains, a charge of 25% of the standard charge for each caravan, each tent site and each cabin without facilities, and 50% of the standard charge for each fully self-contained cabin (FSC) shall apply with the total charge being rounded up to the next full charge. - (vii) In respect of vacant land where Council is prepared to accept sewage, a standard charge equivalent to one W.C. per allotment shall apply. - (viii) Each residence, each flat, each strata title unit that has for the purposes of differential rating been categorised as co-existing with a commercial category a standard charge equivalent to one W.C. per improvement shall apply. - (ix) The rating on the basis set out above to be charged from the date on which sewer connections are completed to the premises concerned.
 In the case of vacant land, or in the case where an owner or occupier refuses or delays permission to enter his land to complete connections, the rating be charged from the date on which connections would have been made if there was a building or improvement on the land or if the owner or occupier had not refused or delayed permission.
-In all those cases where the sewer connection is completed or would have been completed (as the case may be) after 1 July 2014 the rate shall be apportioned.
+In all those cases where the sewer connection is completed or would have been completed (as the case may be) after 1 July 2015 the rate shall be apportioned.